spierala/blog-posts/mini-rx-comparison.md

-// TODO TLDR

 *TLDR*
 MiniRx "Feature Stores" offer simple yet powerful state management.
 How does MiniRx Feature Store compare to @ngrx/component-store and @datorama/akita?

-*Disclaimer: I am the maintainer of MiniRx Store, I try to be fair, but I it can be difficult ;) To be clear: ComponentStore and Akita are great state management libraries.
+*Disclaimer: I am the maintainer of MiniRx Store, I try to be fair, but it can be difficult ;) To be clear: ComponentStore and Akita are great state management libraries.
 But there might be situations where MiniRx Store is just a better fit.*

 ## What is MiniRx?